dzarista/fboss/arista/util/bsp-mapping-gen/README.md

 This tool is a wrapper around the bspMapping genration tool located under `fboss/lib/bsp/bspmapping`.

-Prior to using this tool, ensure that you have added the csv file representation of the mapping under `fboss/lib/bsp/bspmapping/input`.
+Prior to using this tool, ensure that you have added the csv file representation of the mapping under `fboss/lib/bsp/bspmapping/input` and add references to `Main.cpp` and `Parser.h`.

 To use the tool, run the following under the arista directory.
 ```shell